LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout-5pt-stencil.rst

-We use the ``RAJA::make_offset_layout`` method to construct a ``RAJA::OffsetLayout`` object that we use to create ``RAJA::View`` objects for our input and output data arrays.
-Then, we create two ``RAJA::View`` objects for each of the input and output lattice arrays.
-For more information about RAJA View and Layout types, please see :ref:`view_layout-label`.
+We use the ``RAJA::make_offset_layout`` method to construct a ``RAJA::OffsetLayout`` object that we use to create ``RAJA::View`` objects for our input and output data arrays:

 .. literalinclude:: ../../../../exercises/offset-layout-stencil_solution.cpp
-   :start-after: _stencil_output_ref_start
+   :start-after: _offsetlayout_views_start
-   :end-before: _stencil_output_ref_end
+   :end-before: _offsetlayout_views_end
    :language: C++

 Here, the row index range is :math:`[-1, N_r+1)`, and the column index range is :math:`[-1, N_c+1)`.
-The first argument to each call to the ``RAJA::View`` constructor is the pointer to the array that holds the View data; we assume the arrays are properly allocated before these calls.
+The first argument to each call to the ``RAJA::View`` constructor is the pointer to the array that holds the View data.
+THe second argument is the ``RAJA::OffSetLayout`` object.

 ``RAJA::OffsetLayout`` objects allow us to write loops over data arrays using non-zero based indexing and without having to manually compute offsets into the arrays.

+For more information about RAJA View and Layout types, please see :ref:`view_layout-label`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RAJA Kernel Variants